kevindublin/etchedpress/content/shop/how-we-liberated-john-compton.md

 ---

-*how we liberated what secrets we modified* is a book of the body and of the mind. john compton writes in a loose, but raw style with poems that show “lust drips tenderly like a sadistic flower.”
+*how we liberated what secrets we modified* is a book of the body and of the mind. john compton writes in a loose but raw style with poems that show “lust drips tenderly like a sadistic flower.”
 Across 17 poems, readers witness the force of an insatiable imagination meeting an immovable resolve.
 These poems make the page tremble like aftershocks of an earthquake. *how we liberated what secrets we modified* is erotic, filled with the remnants of desire and betrayal.
 This is poetry where even “the birds, keep  plague / pollinate the air. / each toxic breath / determines / a second-guessed inhale.”
 Be prepared for a journey through a beautiful world where "birds, devastated refugees, / scratch across the sky / longing to find a home."

 ---